x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 building after the 4 minute mark will be casualties that must be attended to by emergency personnel.

+My initial hypothesis is that 50% of personnel in each simulation will make it to the safe zones by the 4 minute mark.
 ~~~

 ## Fire Evacuation - Model